-We get a lot of recurring questions on our Rebel Mama community (cause you know, we only talk about sleep regressions, eating habits, and stool consistency, it’s true) – and one hot topic that always come up is SOLIDS.
+We get a lot of recurring questions on our Rebel Mama community (cause you know, we only talk about sleep regressions, eating habits, and stool consistency) – and the one hot topic that always come up is SOLIDS.
 As in “What the f*ck do I start with, and where the hell do I get ideas when my child is ready to try some grub??”

-Well, I took it upon myself to put together a comprehensive Rebel Guide to get you going!
-(And to have a url we can paste every time a new mama asks the question).
+Well, I took it upon myself to put together a comprehensive Rebel Guide to get you going (and so I could have a url to paste every time the question repeats itself… )!

 First and foremost – CONGRATS!
 You’ve made it through the first 4-6 months, also known as “the total blur that felt like you were in a dark tunnel” and now your precious babe is ready to test out those gourmet cooking skills of yours.
 Excited?
 You should be.
 It’s fun to try shit out on them and watch their little mouths squirm around in anticipation / confusion / disgust.